 - 3.9.a.
-Pharmacists new to precepting roles who do not meet the qualifications for residency preceptors in sections 3.6, 3.7, and 3.8 above (also known as preceptors-in-training): - 3.9.a.(1) are assigned to an advisor or coach who is a qualified preceptor; and, - 3.9.a.(2) has a documented preceptor development plan to meet the qualifications for becoming a residency preceptor within two years.
+Pharmacists new to precepting roles who do not meet the qualifications for residency preceptors in sections 3.6, 3.7, and 3.8 above (also known as preceptors-in-training)must: 3.9.a.(1) be assigned an advisor or coach who is a qualified preceptor; and, - 3.9.a.(2) have a documented preceptor development plan to meet the qualifications for becoming a residency preceptor within two years.